Skip to content

 B.S.
 Engineering, Ajou University

-Dissertation: Clean Energy Justice: Clean Energy Access and Vulnerable Communities toward Just Energy Transition
+Dissertation: Clean Energy Justice: Clean Energy Access and Vulnerable Communities toward Just Energy Transition.
+Chair: Hyun Woo Lee.

 Research interests when at UW: My interests are in studying resilient and sustainable infrastructure systems in the built environment to promote community resilience by encouraging the deployment of renewable energy and innovative management systems in consideration of invisible costs of environmental externalities and human health and private investment opportunities.
 This would be examined by optimizing the interdependent systems through frameworks and decision support tools, utilizing data analytics, simulation modeling, life cycle assessment, geographic information system, and financial policy analysis.